Small Languages, Big Models: A Study of Continual Training on Languages of Norway: Abstract

 \section{Abstract}

-Training large language models requires vast amounts of data, posing a challenge for less widely spoken languages like Norwegian and even more so for truly low-resource languages like Sámi.
-To address this issue, we present a novel three-stage continual training approach.
-We also experiment with combining causal and masked language modeling to get more flexible models.
-Based on our findings, we train, evaluate, and openly release a new large generative language model for Norwegian Bokmål, Nynorsk, and Northern Sámi with 11.4 billion parameters: NorMistral-11B.
+Training large language models requires vast amounts of data, posing a challenge for less widely spoken languages like Norwegian and even more so for truly low-resource languages like Northern Sámi.
+To address this issue, we present a novel three-stage continual training approach that substantially improves the downstream performance together with the inference efficiency for the target languages.
+Based on our findings, we train, evaluate, and openly release a new generative language model for Norwegian Bokmål, Nynorsk, and Northern Sámi with 11.4 billion parameters: \textit{NorMistral-11B}.